BenjaminJose06/AI-Response-Playground/README.md

-# AI Response Playground
+# AI Response Tuner

-An interactive playground for experimenting with **Large Language Model (LLM) parameters**.
+An interactive AI Response Tuner for experimenting with Large Language Model (LLM) parameters.
 Users can chat with an AI and adjust generation settings such as temperature, top-p, top-k, and penalties in real time to observe how these influence the model’s responses.

 ---